ska-telescope/sdp-workflows-procfunc/docs/src/examples/batch_example.rst

 we defined sleeps for the specified duration.
 This happens in a separate thread, so the method returns immediately.
-It then enters the loop at the end which waits until the execution is finished, and also monitors the processing block state.
-On exiting the ``with`` block it removes the execution engine deployment and updates the processing block state with the status of the workflow.
+It then enters the loop at the end which waits until the execution is finished, and also monitors the processing block state and whether the deployment has been cancelled or not.

 .. code-block::